ARehberg25/IntermediateTutorial/README.md

 source setup_environment.sh
 ```

-In general we would suggest using the VSCode IDE over ssh to go through this tutorial.
+In general we would suggest using e.g. [VSCode IDE](https://code.visualstudio.com) over ssh to go through this tutorial.
 It also makes it much easier to view plots that you make.

- # Project overview and data visualization and streaming tutorial
+ # Overview and tutorial order

  ## Project Overview